-The placement of fences must also conform to the City's fence requirements as referenced in Subsection 4.4 of the LDC
+The placement of fences must also conform to the City's fence requirements as referenced in Subsection 4.4 of the LDC:

 - 1. Front Yards: The front yard is that area between the front line facade of the main building and the front property line.
 Covered porches (enclosed or unenclosed) shall be considered as part of the main building.
 Fences in front yards may be adjacent to or on property lines but shall not exceed four (4) feet in height.
 A corner lot is considered to have two "front" yards. - Side and Rear Yards: The side yard is that area between the side facade of the main building and the property line and extending from the front facade of the building to the rear facade of the building.
 The rear yard is that area extending the full width of the lot and situated between the rear facade of the building and the rear property line.
-Fences in these areas may be adjacent to or on property lines unless it abuts an alley in which case the fence must be set in a minimum of three (3) feet from any alley facing property line.
-Fences shall not exceed six (6) feet in height, and if within twenty (20) feet of the right-of-way for must conform with the sight visibility triangle requirements of the LDC if located near an intersection between two streets or a street and an alley.
+Fences in these areas may be adjacent to or on property lines unless the fence abuts an alley, in which case the fence must be set back a minimum of three (3) feet from the alley's edge.
+Fences shall not exceed six (6) feet in height, and must conform with the sight visibility triangle requirements of the LDC if located near an intersection between two streets or a street and an alley.